-Vaginal yeast infections are a fairly common health condition.
+Vaginal yeast infections are a fairly health condition.
 They can cause abnormal vaginal discharge, discomfort during urination, and itching and burning in the vaginal area.
 These symptoms may make it uncomfortable to have sex.

 Having sex with a yeast infection can carry risks even if you aren’t showing symptoms.
 Sexual activity could prolong the infection, allowing symptoms to return.
 These symptoms may be worse than they were before.